Last Updated on

 - 100mm motorized fader

 - Dedicated footswitch connector

-I enjoyed using this device due to its portability, compact nature, and the inherent support for major DAWs.
+I enjoyed using this device due to its portability, compact nature, and the great support for major DAWs, including Logic Pro.
 The performance is satisfactory, and while it is not as robust feature-wise like its big brother the X-Touch, it is great in its own little way.

 What we don’t like

 While the build quality is markedly improved, it still suffers from that trademark Behringer fragility.
 It won’t fall apart easily, but you better make sure not to drop it from a height.
 Strictly for home studios – dragging it to live gigs is living on the edge.